Hazardous Manual Tasks and Manual Handling - Overview

 Nerve injuries such as carpal tunnel syndrome

-What Manual handling training is available?
+What Manual handling education is available?

 WHS Risk Management training is also provided by Courtenell and can be tailored towards managing risks around hazardous manual tasks specifically in accordance with the requirements under the WHS Act and WHS Regulation.